Solving the Inverse Source Problem in Femtoscopy with a Toy Model: Numerical results

 In realistic experiments, CF uncertainties often exceed $1\%$.
 We therefore also consider the case with $10\%$ uncertainty.
 As illustrated in Fig.~\ref{fig:wave_m10_with_10}, the reconstructed solutions for the single Gaussian source still match the benchmark well near the peak, while some deviations occur for the mixed Gaussian source.
 This suggests that our method encounters challenges when applied to source functions with multiple peaks.
 Furthermore, the results indicate that reconstruction accuracy depends on the precision of the CFs.
 This behavior aligns with the theoretical foundation of the Tikhonov regularization, as expressed in Eq.~(\ref{Tik_convergence}): as the input error decreases, the regularized solution converges to the true solution.
+To further validate our approach, we compute CFs using the reconstructed sources and the corresponding wave functions.
+For a representative case ($V_0=-10~\mathrm{MeV}$), we compare these with the true input CFs.
+As shown in Fig.~\ref{fig:CFsm10_with_10}, the CFs obtained from the central values of the reconstructed sources, combined with the associated wave functions (black curves), closely match the true input CFs (red curves).
+This agreement confirms the stability and reliability of our inverse approach.

 To investigate the general behavior under varying potential strengths, we examine the method by reconstructing the source $S_3(r,R)$ for three potentials: $ 25$, $-25$, and $-75$~MeV.
 As shown in Fig.~\ref{fig:wave_m10_with_10}, the behavior of the mixed source $S_3$ is more complex than that of the other sources, making it a particularly stringent test for the Tikhonov regularization.
 In Fig.\,\ref{fig:different_potential_for_the_S3}, the reconstruction results under $10\%$ and $1\%$ uncertainties are presented in the top and bottom panels, respectively.
 In all scenarios, the reconstructed source (red curves) align closely with the benchmark solutions (black curves).
 These findings affirm the effectiveness and versatility of the Tikhonov regularization approach in reconstructing different source functions across a range of interaction potentials.
 In short, the Tikhonov regularization method achieves consistent accuracy regardless of whether the true source is a single Gaussian or a mixture of Gaussians, demonstrating its ability to reconstruct source functions with complex structures reliably.